Hack The Art World – The Counter Digital Art Exhibition

 Zach Lieberman, one of the artists, answered the criticism both as a self-critic of DevArt and as a participant in the Barbican show (you can also read here the response of artist Cyril Diagne, who participated in the DevArt exhibition).
-His experience, personal testimony and constructive proposal shed light about the artists’ motives as well as Google’s motives and I have to admit that he sounds honest and transparent regarding the project.
+His experience, personal testimony, and constructive proposal shed light on the artists’ motives as well as Google’s motives and I have to admit that he sounds honest and transparent regarding the project.
 The works he and his colleagues created, he wrote, were made for only one reason – to be made and not as a “marketing stunt” or “ad promotion.”
 In his response, Lieberman not only gave his perspective about the project but also came with suggested solutions.
 I would highly encourage you to read it if you have the time.

-From a personal perspective I think that initiatives such as DevArt can contribute to the art world, the artists and the public.
+From a personal perspective, I think that initiatives such as DevArt can contribute to the art world, the artists, and the public.
 Lieberman’s suggestions as well as those of Carol Becker, dean of the art school at Columbia University, are something business companies should consider and implement in future collaborations.